mrakgr/The-Spiral-Language/readme.md

 ...
 | _ -> next state
 ```
-This would still have it compile and run correctly, but the code would have 4 extra useless specializations.
+This would still have it compile and run correctly, but the code would have 40 lines more of useless specializations.
 It won't be shown here.

 3) Passing the state even more incorrectly.